 Oct.
 18, 1935 – Excel defeated Monroe County, 14-7, in Monroeville, Ala.

 Oct.
-18, 1939 – Pro Football Hall of Famer Mike Ditka was born in Carnegie, Pa.
+18, 1939 – Pro Football Hall of Fame tight end and coach Mike Ditka was born in Carnegie, Pa.
 He would go on to play for the Chicago Bears, the Philadelphia Eagles and the Dallas Cowboys.
 He would later serve as the head coach of the Bears and New Orleans Saints.
+He was inducted into the Hall of Fame in 1988.

 Oct.
 18, 1942 – Major League Baseball left fielder and designated hitter Willie Horton was born in Arno, Va.
 He would go on to play for the Detroit Tigers, Texas Rangers, Cleveland Indians, Oakland Athletics, Toronto Blue Jays and Seattle Mariners.